AmazingAng/pytorch-tvnet/README.md

 # pytorch-tvnet
-This project is pytorch implementation of TVNet in ['End-to-End Learning of Motion Representation for Video Understanding'](http://lijiefan.me/project_webpage/TVNet_cvpr/papers/TVNet_cvpr.pdf).
+This project is pytorch implementation of TVNet in ['End-to-End Learning of Motion Representation for Video Understanding'](http://lijiefan.me/project_webpage/TVNet_cvpr/papers/TVNet_cvpr.pdf) with *pytorch-style*.

-The original implementation is in tensorflow, which is in https://github.com/LijieFan/tvnet.
+The original implementation was in tensorflow, which is in https://github.com/LijieFan/tvnet.

 # Requirements
-**Python 3.6**
+**Python 2.7**: can support python 3.x by easily changing *xrange* function to *range*.

 **pytorch**

-**matlab (optinonal)**: We use `.mat` file for TVNet generated results saving, and `Matlab` for results [`visualization`](http://sintel.is.tue.mpg.de).
+**matlab (optinonal)**: In the original tensorflow version, authors use `.mat` file for TVNet generated results saving, and `Matlab` for results [`visualization`](http://sintel.is.tue.mpg.de).
+In the demo code, I also add code for visulizing flow map using cv2 (a python libarry).

 # Usage
 #### I) Put input frames in `frame/img1.png`, `frame/img2.png`.